Let There Be Love (Oasis song)

 "Let There Be Love" reached number two on the UK Singles Chart and peaked atop the Scottish Singles Chart.
 In Ireland, the song reached number 14, becoming the band's 21st top-20 single there.
-Outside the British Isles, the song reached number two in Italy, but was a minor hit elsewhere, only managing to reach the top 90 in Germany and the Netherlands.
+In Europe, the song reached number two in Italy but was a minor hit elsewhere, charting only in Germany and the Netherlands.

 Background and recording

 A Noel-sung demo for the track was recorded in 1999 during sessions for Standing on the Shoulder of Giants.
 A bootleg of these demo sessions was leaked onto the Internet in early 2000.
 This track was given the unofficial title "It's a Crime" on many bootlegs as the track was unknown and unreferenced anywhere before then.
 The album version of the song is structurally almost exactly the same as the demo with a slight change in melody in the part that Noel sings.
 The lyrics to the chorus remains intact, but the verses and bridge have totally rewritten lyrics.
 The single version of the song omits the second verse and chorus.

 A second Noel-sung demo was released on the "Let There Be Love" DVD single.
 It has the same lyrics as the album version, and in fact the album version takes some elements from the demo such as the piano.
 It was probably recorded sometime in 2003 or 2004, prior to the main Don't Believe the Truth recording sessions.